Wint3rmute/cv/example.typ

     #term[2018][Wrocław, PL]

     Developed a prototype of a Pokemon-Go-alike game.
 The game world was generated procedurally, based on Open-StreetMaps.
-Within the game world, players could gather resources and build structures, that would be visible to other players visiting the same area.
+Players could gather resources and build structures Within the game world, that would be visible to other players visiting the same area.

     == Languages